-MSS recorded an operating loss of \$36.1 million in 2013 compared to operating income of \$21.9 million last year.
+MSS recorded an operating loss of \$36.1 million in 2013 compared to operating income of \$21.1 million in 2012.
 The change in the MSS operating income (loss) was primarily related to a \$50.9 million goodwill impairment recorded in the fourth quarter of fiscal 2013.
 Our annual impairment test is performed each year as of July 1, or when circumstances indicate that the carrying value may not be recoverable.
 The impacts of sequestration and other changes in the business environment did not cause significant impacts on MSS until late in 2013.
-During our strategic and financial planning process late in 2013 for future years, we made downward revisions in our estimates of future revenues and margins.
+During our strategic and financial planning process late in 2013, we made downward revisions in our estimates of future revenues and margins.
 As a result, in the fourth quarter of 2013 we estimated that there was a decline in the estimated fair value of MSS, which resulted in the recognition of an impairment of goodwill of \$50.9 million.
 Excluding the goodwill impairment, in 2013, the decrease in operating income resulted from increased personnel costs on a flight simulator training contract, operating losses at NEK and Abraxas and the sales decreases described above.
 The NEK operating loss was \$0.8 million for 2013, including acquisition-related costs of \$0.6 million and amortization of intangible assets of \$3.0 million.
-Abraxas operating loss increased to \$2.6 million in 2013 from \$1.3 million in 2012 due to decreased activity and lower profit margins.
-In addition, MSS' competitive environment has forced us to bid somewhat lower margins than in recent years in order to acquire positions on new contracts and retain positions on our existing contracts.
+The Abraxas operating loss increased to \$2.6 million in 2013 from \$1.3 million in 2012 due to decreased activity and lower profit margins.